softplus/esp8266-wifi-timing/README.md

 What's the fastest way to connect?
 Where are weird things happening in the background?
 We'll see.

-## TLDR: Fastest ESP8266 Wifi connection
+## TLDR: Fastest ESP8266 wifi connection time can be less than 170ms

 The fastest connection is done with the following setup: